Our Services

 Helpful Resources

-Pneumonia spreads mainly through respiratory droplets, close contact, and contaminated surfaces when caused by bacteria or viruses, while aspiration and most fungal types are not contagious; incubation is about 1 to 4 days for viral, 1 to 3 days for bacterial, and up to several weeks for mycoplasma, and people can be contagious before symptoms.
+Pneumonia is often contagious, spreading through respiratory droplets, close contact, and contaminated surfaces when caused by bacteria or viruses.
+Aspiration pneumonia and most fungal types are not contagious.
+Incubation periods vary: 1–4 days for viral, 1–3 days for bacterial, and up to several weeks for mycoplasma pneumonia.
+People can be contagious before symptoms appear.

-Prevention includes vaccines, hand hygiene, covering coughs, avoiding close contact when sick, and not smoking; higher risk groups include older adults, young children, and people with lung, heart, diabetes, or immune problems.
-There are several factors to consider, including how long you remain contagious and risks in close quarters; see below for complete details and when to seek medical care.
+Prevention includes vaccines, hand hygiene, covering coughs, avoiding close contact when sick, and not smoking.
+Higher-risk groups include older adults, young children, and people with lung, heart, diabetes, or immune conditions.
+Contagious periods and risks in close quarters vary, so knowing when to seek medical care is essential.

 Pneumonia is a lung infection that can range from mild to life-threatening.
 One of the most common questions people ask is: is pneumonia contagious?
 The answer depends on the type of pneumonia, the cause, and the person's overall health.